The Last Empress: Madame Chiang Kai-shek and the Birth of Modern China

 The Last Empress: Madame Chiang Kai-shek and the Birth of Modern China is a 2009 biography of Soong Mei-ling, wife of Kuomintang leader and President of the Republic of China Chiang Kai-shek written by Hannah Pakula.
 The book was widely reviewed as extensively researched and strongly put forward the argument that Madame Chiang and her husband have not been given the credit they deserve in shaping the modern Chinese nation.
 It has been translated into Chinese in two editions, one in Taiwan and one in Beijing, both by the same translator.

-Pakula is also the author of biographies of Princess Marie, Queen of Roumania and the Empress Frederick (daughter of Queen Victoria and mother of Kaiser Wilhelm II).
+Pakula is also the author of biographies of Princess Marie, Queen of Romania and the Empress Frederick (daughter of Queen Victoria and mother of Kaiser Wilhelm II).

 Reception

 The most extensive review was by Jonathan Spence in the New York Review of Books.
 He called the book a "lengthy and intensely detailed study," and used the material to make observations about May-ling's life and political significance.
 In particular Spence argues that one specific period, from late 1942 to the summer of 1943, provided "a kind of turning point in May-ling’s story."
 For it was in this short period, he explains, that the "complex and contradictory facets of her life became sharply visible, and that her personal predilections and self-regard began to edge out her better judgments concerning her role in the formation of China’s future."
 Spence wrote that "looking over Pakula’s careful summary of this period, one grows convinced that Mme Chiang was beginning to believe in her own significance and power at a new level..."
 Spence also asks "to what extent—if any—is it helpful to call Mme Chiang “The Last Empress” as Pakula does?"
 For she "never really had a coherent vision that we might call “imperial,” and her own access to political power was episodic and never certain."

 Jonathan Mirsky reviewing the book in the New York Times remarks that the book is a "doorstop of a biography, so ample that Madame Chiang often disappears."
 He notes that Pakula has "combed through many English-language archives and secondary materials and conducted some revealing interviews, though she uses no sources in Chinese and offers little evaluation of the ones she does use."
 He concludes that Pakula’s biography is "often absorbing" and that Madame Chiang "emerges as more than just her husband’s wife; we see a brilliant, scheming, deliberately alluring, brave, corrupt chameleon of a woman..."
 He does note that inaccuracies were bound to creep in.
 The writer Lu Xun was not "buried alive" by Chiang Kai-shek, but succumbed to illness in 1936, and that it oversimplifies history to say that “like Chiang” the Chinese Communist Party “did not hesitate to enrich itself through the sale of narcotics.”
 Both Mao and Chiang used opium revenues, but both conducted effective campaigns against the drug after 1949.